renataberoli/renataberoli.github.io/renataberoli/docs/projects/dockgrid.md

 ![Audience,Pain and Goal board](https://github.com/renataberoli/renataberoli.github.io/blob/main/renataberoli/docs/img/Audience,%20Pain%20and%20Goal%20board.png?raw=true)

 #### Competitors Analysis
-I identified the companies that have the closest services to analyze your features, how they talk with your target audience and what I could do better.
+I identified the companies that have the closest services to analyze their features, how they talk with a target audience and what I could improve upon.

 **List of Competitors**
 - [https://tower.nf/](https://tower.nf/)